Python Code Does Not Have to Be Slow!

 Yet, you have 2, 4, 8 or more CPU cores sitting idle.

 What a waste!

-- What if you could develop Python programs that were concurrent from the start?
+- What if you could develop Python programs that were parallel from the start?

-This is possible right now with a rarely used Python module that offers thread-based concurrency (and is already installed on your system).
+This is possible right now with a little-used Python module that offers process-based concurrency (and is already installed on your system).